 Chicken Wire Fencing

 Let’s consider chicken wire fencing.
-This is a great option if you’re looking for a functional, budget-friendly fence to keep pets or livestock contained.
+This is an excellent option if you’re looking for a functional, budget-friendly fence to keep pets or livestock contained.

-Chicken wire fencing costs quite low, with chicken wire typically costing less than $1 per linear foot.
+Chicken wire fencing costs relatively low, with chicken wire typically costing less than $1 per linear foot.
 You’ll also need posts and staples or ties to secure the wire to the posts.

 Step-By-Step Guide to Building a Chicken Wire Fence: